Shop by Category

 PIWC Executive Winemaker

-Local Grapes and Juice and CA Grape Availability
+Local Grapes and Juice Availability

 We will have a better estimate of when you can pick up your grapes when it gets closer to harvest.
 These varieties are also subject to change due to Mother Nature and will be updated as the harvest and pre-sale date nears.
 Check our Latest Harvest Info page for most current information on varietal availability and ready dates.